gvwilson/sdxpy/en/src/introduction/index.md

 <div class="center" markdown="1">
   *This one's for Mike and Jon:*
   <br/>
-  *I'm glad you've always found it hard to say no.*
+  *I'm glad you've always found time to chat.*
 </div>